shpwrck/chimera-book/src/testing-policies.md

 # Testing Policies

 Chimera Policies are regular programs built as Wasm modules.
-Hence policies can be testes using the regular testing capabilities offered by the programming language of your choice.
+Hence policies can be tested using the regular testing capabilities offered by the programming language of your choice.

 The reference policies we created do that extensively, as seen here: